• Home

 A Good Slow Cooker Makes a Difference

-For a recipe that cooks for 8 hours, the slow cooker you use matters more than you’d think.
-A 6 or 7 quart insert gives the stew room to cook evenly — and a model with a sear/sauté function saves cleaning an extra pan.
+When it comes to a recipe that takes 8 hours, the slow cooker that you use is more important than you may think.
+A 6 or 7 quart insert will give the stew room to cook evenly, and a sear/sauté function type will save you from having to clean an additional pan.

 Variations and Substitutions